Here is our FAQ, split into three main sections:

 The kit comes with a shorter ancillary drive belt for the engine less the aircon pump.

-Some Japanese and Australian import engines use a different drive arrangement due to a different power steering set up.
+Also to note some Japanese and Australian import engines use a different drive arrangement due to a different power steering set up.
 As such, these may need a different top belt tensioner to be sourced locally.

 What electrical/wiring work is required?

-Is mechanical support available?
+Is support available?

 The detailed build manual should be sufficient.
-If not, we are happy to answer any questions by email (normally within 24 hours).
+If not, we are happy to answer any mechanical questions by email (normally within 24 hours).

 Can I use the standard Honda ECU?